-The night school program at Pennway is in session Monday through Thursday (4:00 p.m. - 8:30 p.m.).
+The night school program at Pennway is in session Monday through Thursday (4:00 p.m. - 8:00 p.m.).
 Students who plan to complete their courses in a timely manner should plan to login to the program or attend 3-4 evenings per week.
+If special scheduling circumstances arise, please contact the program director.